SuperHouse/esp-open-rtos/README.md

 * `include` contains header files from Espressif RTOS SDK, relating to the binary libraries & Xtensa core.
 * `core` contains source & headers for low-level ESP8266 functions & peripherals. `core/include/esp` contains useful headers for peripheral access, etc. Minimal to no FreeRTOS dependencies.
 * `extras` is a directory that contains optional components that can be added to your project.
 Most 'extras' components will have a corresponding example in the `examples` directory.
 Extras include:
+   - mbedtls - [mbedTLS](https://tls.mbed.org/) is a TLS/SSL library providing up to date secure connectivity and encryption support.
    - i2c - software i2c driver ([upstream project](https://github.com/kanflo/esp-open-rtos-driver-i2c))
    - rboot-ota - OTA support (over-the-air updates) including a TFTP server for receiving updates ([for rboot by @raburton](http://richard.burtons.org/2015/05/18/rboot-a-new-boot-loader-for-esp8266/))
    - bmp180 driver for digital pressure sensor ([upstream project](https://github.com/Angus71/esp-open-rtos-driver-bmp180))